yasniel1408/yasniel1408/README.md

 ## Computer Engineer, University of Cienfuegos Carlos Rafael Rodríguez, Cuba (2014-2019)

-I am a Full Stack Semi Senior Developer in Javascript.
+I am a Full Stack Developer in Javascript.
 I like to create fast web applications with [React](https://es.reactjs.org/) especially on the frontend and Express for the backend, easy to use and built with best practices.
 I am not perfect but every day I do my best to improve myself as a software engineer.

 <h1>Skills</h1>
 <h3>Languages</h3>